remiminnebo/remiminnebo.github.io_old/_posts/2020-09-30-logic-app-remediation.md

 After the operation has completed, you could pass over the output/body of the HTTP callback to another step in Logic Apps.
 You could send a mail with a template message that takes the http body output variable to notify IT teams of actions taken.
 Automating things is important, but monitoring your automation is even more important!
-You could also initiate a HTTP a trigger from a "Remediate" button in your ITSM or even in a custom website.

 As always, use with care :)